professor91/LINUX-cmds/README.md

 # File commands

--touch filename               --  creates a file titled filename
-                                  if you use touch command and specify name of an existing file/directory then it will change the timestamp of the file
+- touch filename               --  creates a file titled filename if you use touch command and specify name of an existing file/directory then it will change the timestamp of the file

--file file_name               --  shows the description of the file
+- file file_name               --  shows the description of the file

 - cat file_name.extension     -- shows the content of the file mentioned
 - nano file_name              -- lets you edit the file in terminal